Ferriem/6.5840/md/Lab-2.md

 - IndexNotMatched: leader's prevLogIndex out of range.
 Reply with the lastLogIndex to leader.
 - TermNotMatched: Disagreement occurs, find the firstConflictIndex to leader.

+  This situation means the specific term has something wrong, we need to find the first index of the term.
+And the leader will resend AppendEntries with modified nextIndex.

 #### Handle AppendEntriesReply

 Besides what we do in leader election, we need to check the state of log.